Fishir88/Simple-G29-CARLA-Adapter/README.md

 # Simple-G29-CARLA-Adapter
-Its a simple ROS2 joy node based adapter for CARLA Simulator that translates the Logitech G29 steering wheel's steering, throttle and brake into data that CARLA understands, there is no force feedback or anything.
+Its a simple ROS2 joy node based adapter for CARLA Simulator that translates the Logitech G29 steering wheel's steering, throttle and brake into data that CARLA understands, you will have to switch your G29 to PS3 mode so there is no force feedback, centering or anything motorized.
 You will also need [Joy](https://github.com/ros-drivers/joystick_drivers/tree/ros2/joy) to run it

 How to use it: